 Small tiles for small bathrooms

 A large sized wall tile might overpower your bathroom.
 You don’t need to go to a penny size tile instead, but opt for a smaller size such as a classic subway format.
 On trend are also herringbone or hexagon tiles that add beautiful patterns to your bathroom.
-To assist you whether to go for a ceramic or porcelain tile, have a look on our tips on how to choose the right tiles.
+To assist you with your tiles and layouts, have a look on our tips on different tile layouts.

 Neutral colours for small spaces

 Neutral colours make a room look bigger.
 But to avoid the space looking bland, add personality with your appliances and tapware.
 What do you think about matte black tapware or, for an industrial style, a gunmetal look?
-If you wish to learn more about a neutral colour scheme, have a look at how to work with neutral colours.
+If you wish to learn more about a colours, have a look at our blog choosing the right wall colour for your room.

 Sliding door space saver